aoloe/scribus-project/scribus-patched/README.md

 - by default show the properties palette docked to the right
   - https://bugs.scribus.net/view_all_bug_page.php?page_number=3
 - by default shoe the tools toolbar on the left and hide the other ones
-- remove some tools from the toolbar
+- remove some tools from the toolbar (only reachable from the insert menu; eventually add a draw toolbar)
   - hand drawing
   - callygraphy
+  - polygon
+  - arc
+  - spyral
+  - barcode
+  - remove the pull down on the shape button

 ### Guides and snapping